pjakiela/ECON370/getting-started-R.md

 they explain the different regions of the RStudio interface.

 Open RStudio on your computer.
 Install the [tidyverse](https://www.tidyverse.org/), [haven](https://haven.tidyverse.org/), and
 [fixest](https://lrberge.github.io/fixest/) packages, which we will use all the time.
-The tidyverse is a suite of tools for modern data analysis in R, and it includes the packages and functions we'll use to clean data and define new variables, make graphs, and work with text data.
+The Introduction to R for Data Science provides instructions on how to install packages and load libraries.
+The tidyverse is a suite of tools for modern data analysis in R. It includes the packages and functions we'll use to clean data and define new variables ([dplyr](https://dplyr.tidyverse.org/)), make graphs ([ggplot2](https://ggplot2.tidyverse.org/)), and work with text data ([stringr](https://stringr.tidyverse.org/)).
 The [tidyverse](https://www.tidyverse.org/) website has a number of helpful cheatsheets that you may want to download.
 Haven is a tool for reading Stata (and SPSS and SAS) data sets into R, and fixest is a package that allows you to run economics-style regressions including fixed effects and robust or clustered standard errors.